Artiume/jellyfin-docs/general/clients/codecs.md

 |:---:|:---:|:---:|:---:|:---:|:---:
 |MP3|✅|✅|✅|✅|✅

-# Container Compatibility
+# Subtitle Compatibility

 Subtiles can be a subtle issue for transcoding.
 Containers have a limited number of subtitles that are supported.
 If subtitles need to be transcoded, it will happen one of two ways.
-They can be converted into another supported format (text-based subtitles) or burned into the video (image based and ASS based) due to the subtitles transcoding not being supported.
+They can be converted into another supported format (text-based subtitles) or burned into the video (image/lossless based and ASS based) due to the subtitles transcoding not being supported.
 This is the most intenstive method of transcoding due to two transcodings happening at once; applying the subtitle layer on top of the video layer.

 # Container Compatibility